mui/toolpad/docs/data/toolpad/how-to-guides/number-display.md

    You can use any name, as long as it is unique and complies with the [rules of naming](https://react.dev/learn/your-first-component) components in React
    :::

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/display-name.png", "alt": "Name custom component", "caption": "Naming a custom component", "indent": 1, "zoom": false }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/display-name.png", "alt": "Name custom component", "caption": "Naming a custom component", "zoom": false, "width": 300 }}

 3. A snackbar appears acknowledging the successful creation of the component.
 A starter file is created in `toolpad/components`.
 Use the **Open** button to open this file in your code editor:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/snackbar-open.png", "alt": "Open custom component", "caption": "Open the custom component", "indent": 1, "zoom": false }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/snackbar-open.png", "alt": "Open custom component", "caption": "Open the custom component", "zoom": false, "width": 400 }}

 ### In the code editor